A mental health clinic for children, teens and young adults.

 MSW, RSW

-Anna enjoys working with a diverse clientele.
-She welcomes individuals and families from all walks of life and is committed to incorporating an understanding and appreciation of clients’ realities (including race, culture, sexual orientation, gender identity, and religion) into treatment.
-Anna has experience working with adoptive and foster families.
-She is also a registered clinician through the Non-Insured Health Benefits (NIHB) Mental Health Counselling Services and the Indian Residential Schools Resolution Health Support Program (IRS RHSP) through Health Canada.
+Anna is a Certified EMDR Therapist and a registered clinician through the Non-Insured Health Benefits (NIHB) Mental Health Counselling Services and the Indian Residential Schools Resolution Health Support Program (IRS RHSP) through Health Canada.

 Therapeutic Martial Artist